noiseprotocol/noise_spec/noise.md

 message.

 A handshake message begins with a sequence of one or more DH public keys.
-Whether each public key belongs to an ephemeral or static key pair is specified by the message's descriptor.

 Following the public keys will be a **payload** which could be used to convey certificates or other handshake data.
 Encryption of public keys and payloads will occur once a shared secret key has been established.
 Zero-length payloads